WeizmannVision/SelfSuperReconst/README.md

 If you find this repository useful, please consider giving a star ⭐️ and citation:
 ```
 @article{Gaziv2021MoreActivity,
-	title = {{More than meets the eye: Self-supervised depth reconstruction from brain activity}},
+	title = {{More than Meets The Eye: Self-Supervised Depth Reconstruction from Brain Activity}},
 	author = {Gaziv, Guy and Irani, Michal},
 	journal={arXiv preprint arXiv:2106.05113},
 	year = {2021}